solid-contrib/information/README.md

 If you decide to run a Solid event you can read [guidance](solid-event-guidance.md) from previous event organisers and you should [let others know about the details of your Solid Event](solid-events.md).

 To facilitate inclusion of all interested parties the community manager organises [Solid World](https://www.eventbrite.com/e/solid-world-tickets-53692744444?aff=erellivmlt) monthly event where anyone can tune in for a one-hour conversation around a set theme.
 To propose a theme for Solid World conversations, contact the community manager.

+## Press
+[Solid Resources](solid-resources) include talks and articles on Solid.
+If you would like to invite one of the Solid team for public speaking or for an interview for an article please [contact the Community Manager](https://github.com/solid/community/blob/master/community-roles.md) and provide the details.

 ## User Testing
 User Testing is carried out to systematically test assumptions on a specific element.
 If you would like to become part of the User Testing Panel or you are a Solid Provider and would like to test an element of your POD, WebID, App or Developer Tool [contact the Community Manager](https://github.com/solid/community/blob/master/community-roles.md).